ruishi/tools/README.md

 Delta
 -------
 Written in Java.
 Given a txt file with a list of items, Delta will choose one for you using a PRNG.
 Each item is denoted with a '>>' or a '<<'.
 When choosing, Delta will ignore all items prefixed with '<<'.
 This is useful if you don't want any item to be chosen more than once.
-Originally written to decrease the embarassing amount of time my indecisive roommate and I spent deciding what to do.
+Originally written to decrease the embarassing amount of time my indecisive college roommate and I spent deciding what to do.

 plc